Prison abolition movement in the United States: Disability, mental illness and prison

 Prison abolitionists such as Amanda Pustilnik take issue with the fact that prisons are used as a "default asylum" for many individuals with mental illness:

 Why do governmental units choose to spend billions of dollars a year to concentrate people with serious illnesses in a system designed to punish intentional lawbreaking, when doing so matches neither the putative purposes of that system nor most effectively addresses the issues posed by that population?

 In the United States, there are more people with mental illness in prisons than in psychiatric hospitals.
-In Canada, mental health issues are 2 to 3 time more prevalent in Canadian prisons than in the general population.
-This statistic is one of the major pieces of evidence that prison abolitionists claim highlights the depravity of the penal system.
+In Canada, mental health issues are 2 to 3 times more prevalent in prisons than in the general population.

 Prison abolitionists contend that prisons violate the Constitutional rights (5th and 6th Amendment rights) of mentally ill prisoners on the grounds that these individuals will not be receiving the same potential for rehabilitation as the non-mentally ill prison population.
 This injustice is sufficient grounds to argue for the abolishment of prisons.
 Prisons were not designed to be used to house the mentally ill, and prison practices like solitary confinement are damaging to mental health.
-Additionally, individuals with mental illnesses have a much higher chance of committing suicide while in prison.
+Additionally, individuals with mental illnesses have a much higher chance of dying by suicide while in prison.

 In response to the fear that prisons are needed for the most serious cases of mentally ill, Liat Ben-Mosh describe prison abolitionist's' view on the issue: "Many prison abolitionists advocate for transformative justice and healing practices in which no one will be restrained or segregated, while some, like PREAP, believe that there will always be a small percentage of those whose behavior is so unacceptable or harmful that they will need to be incapacitated, socially exiled, or restrained and that this should be done humanely, temporarily, and not in a carceral or punitive manner."
 Another point raised is that the current focus in criminal justice reform on nonviolent, nonserious and nonsexual offences shrinks the borders and understandings of innocence and guilt.